Birds in Kruger National Park – Winged Wonders

 African-grey-hornbill in a tree

-This cute, multi-coloured white-fronted bee-eater is a resident of Kruger and easily distinguished from other bee-eaters by its black ‘eye mask’.
+This cute, multi-coloured white-fronted bee-eater is a resident of Kruger and easily distinguished from other bee-eaters by its black ‘eye mask’ and red band around its throat.

 White Fronted Bee Eateer looking straight at camera_Birds in Kruger National Park

-During our safari drives, we would watch them in the trees close to the water, waiting for insects to skim the surface.
+During our safari drive, we would park up and watch them in the trees close to the water, waiting for insects to skim the surface so they could dive down and retrieve a meal.

 White-Fronted-Bee-Eater-with-bee-in-beak_Birds in Kruger National Park